jcamilovelandiab/ServerConcurrentAWS/README.md

 ## Deployment

 The web application is deployed in heroku.
 To visit the website go to the following link. [first arem project](https://first-arem-project.herokuapp.com/apps/hello)
+The concurrent server is located in a linux virtual machine on AWS

 ## Testing